myerberg/myerberg.github.io/README.md

 }
 ```

+3) Regression Models by Feature

-3) We take a closer look at each individual feature in our dataset and examine its relationship with the team’s win-loss percentage.
+We take a closer look at each individual feature in our dataset and examine its relationship with the team’s win-loss percentage.
 To do this, we employ linear regression, a fundamental statistical technique that allows us to understand and quantify the relationship between a single independent variable (our feature) and a dependent variable (the win-loss percentage).

 For each feature, we create a separate plot.
 These plots show the actual data points for each team and include a regression line.
 This line is the result of our linear regression model, representing the best fit through the data points, thereby illustrating the trend or relationship between the feature and the win-loss percentage.